JaroslavUrbann/CTU_FIT/BI-ZUM/README.md

 	- A planning task defined using the Planning Domain Definition Language (PDDL).
 - __Genetic__
     - An evolutionary algorithm that solves the vertex cover problem.
+- __Snake__
+    - A neural network evolved to play the game snake using evolutionary strategies.